Clerkship Program at Lancaster General Health

-We have designed a coordinated Inpatient and outpatient clerkship in internal medicine and are developing surgical and pediatric clerkships as well.
+We have also designed a coordinated Inpatient and outpatient clerkship in internal medicine and developed surgical and pediatric clerkships as well.

 Under the leadership of Christine Stabler, MD, Vice President for Academic Affairs, medical students continue their clerkships, or rotations, at Lancaster General Hospital.

 Dr. Stabler, formerly Deputy Director of Family and Community Medicine, oversees students in their Family Medicine rotations.
-Other clerkship directors supervise students in the following rotations:
+Clerkship directors supervise students in the following rotations:

 We continue to explore other academic partnerships.
 We are excited to connect with Franklin and Marshall for 4th year research experiences, and to support their Pre-healing Arts Program.

 The Student Experience: Your Clerkship